Seby Zavala Player Props: White Sox vs. Mets

 Seby Zavala At The Plate

-- Zavala is batting .169 with three doubles, six home runs and eight walks.
+- Zavala has three doubles, six home runs and eight walks while batting .164.

-- Zavala has had an RBI in nine games this year (18.4%), including three multi-RBI outings (6.1%).
-He has also driven in three or more of his team's runs in two contests.
+- Zavala has driven home a run in nine games this year (18.0%), including more than one RBI in 6.0% of his games and producing three or more of his team's runs on two occasions..

-- In 10 of 49 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 10 games this season (20.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.